josue8080/custom_weather_gpt/README.md

 Project Overview
 Repository Name: custom-weather-gpt
 Languages Used: JavaScript
-Description: This repository doesn’t have a detailed description, but it appears to be a weather application built using JavaScript.
+Description: This repository doesn’ have a detailed description, but it appears to be a weather application built using JavaScript.

 Key Files and Directories
 app.js: Likely the main application file where the core logic resides. package.json: Contains metadata about the project and its dependencies.